 When to pot up seedlings depends a lot on what type of plant is growing.
 If you are potting up after starting your seeds in seed trays or plugs the timing may depend on the plant.
 Typically you will wait until your plant has its first set of true leaves.
 The first leaves that develop from seed are called the cotyledon leaves.
 These are not the first set of true leaves.
 The true leaves will develop after the cotyledon leaves on the plant.

-Another way to tell when it is time to pot up your seedlings is if you are starting to see the plants roots either growing out the top or bottom of your plant.
-If the roots have no where else to grow they will start coming to the top or bottom of the soil.
+Another way to tell when it is time to pot up your seedlings is if you are starting to see the plant roots either growing out the top or bottom of your plant.
+If the roots have nowhere else to grow they will start coming to the top or bottom of the soil.
 Potting up your seedlings is important if the roots have no more space to grow.
 Pick a larger container that is about an inch bigger than the root ball.

-You may need to pot up your seedlings several times before they are able to be moved to the garden depending on your zone.
+You may need to pot up your seedlings several times before they can be moved to the garden depending on your zone.
 Don’t be tempted to jump to a very large pot right away.
-Take the time and care to give your seedlings the best growing conditions you can.
+Take the time and care to give your seedlings the best-growing conditions you can.

 How to pot up seedlings

-Potting up seedlings is actually a very easy process.
+Potting up seedlings is a very easy process.
 Make sure to have the larger container ready.
 Some plants don’t mind if their roots are disturbed when transplanting or potting up.
-There are others that don’t like their roots disturbed so just work carefully as you transfer your seedlings.
+Others don’t like their roots disturbed so just work carefully as you transfer your seedlings.

 - Prepare your potting soil by adding some water to it.
 The potting soil should not be sopping wet but it should also not be dry.
 You should be able to make a ball out of your soil without it easily falling apart in your hand.